fcrepo3/mptstore/README.txt

 Use of this software indicates your acceptance of the terms of this license.
 The distribution includes several third-party, open-source libraries with thier own license terms.
-Specific terms of the ECL and all third-party licenses can be found in the src/doc/license/ directory.
+Specific terms of the ECL and all third-party licenses can be found in the online documentation (see below).

 DOCUMENTATION